 Campers will arrive at camp on Friday morning (at 9:00 AM like a typical day).
 They will participate in a morning activity with all of camp and then after lunch depart for their campout.
 The campout crew drives directly to the camping location (varies depending on the week), so no need for the campers to ``backpack`` in their gear.
-The campout returns back to the basecamp at the Aspen Middle School between 2:00 and 2:30 on Saturday.
+The campout returns back to the basecamp at the Aspen Middle School by about 12:30 on Saturday.

 • Sleeping Bag (AAC has a few sleeping bags to borrow, but you must let us know well in advance to make sure we have one available)